naouess/JointChance/docs/src/index.md

 ## The math behind it all

-Here we explain Chance constraints
+Here we explain Chance constraints XXX